 The Exhibitor and persons representing their rights are required to wear visible ID badges issued by the Organizer and to undergo the control procedures, carried out on behalf of the Organizer by a licensed agency protecting people and property, watching over the safety of the Fair.

 Entry to the area of WARSAW EXPO is possible after obtaining entry cards.
 The organizer is not responsible for damages caused within the car parking area.

+Within the premises of Organizer’s headquarters no animals, bicycles, skateboards, rollerblades, scooters etc. are allowed under any circumstances.